shibumi/asm-samples/README.md

 # Assembly-Samples

-Just a few assembly samples in NASM and ATT syntax.. nothing special
+Just a few assembly-samples in Intel and AT&T.
+Diff the source-code and see the differences.